riskiilyas/Project-MCP-Server/README.md

 ## Why This Exists

 The main purpose is to give Claude full access to understand your project structure without hitting context limits.
+In other words, use claude as efficient as possible.
 Instead of copying/pasting code snippets, Claude can:

 - See your entire project structure at once
 - Read any file it needs to understand your code
 - Search through multiple files to find what it's looking for
 - Get the complete picture of how your project is organized
+- Instantly analyze project type, dependencies, and key files

 ## What Happened to File Editing?